 In the image above – the apartments were priced competitively in a first-home owner/investor target market and sold out well with less imagery because it was more about the location and proximity to amenities than as much about the actual finish and specifications of the interiors.

-Impact is not about quantity – much more about quality of what you are presenting
+Impact is not about quantity – but the quality of what you are selling!

 Marketing developments off the plan is a complex process that involves a lot of components all coming together like a bit of a puzzle – but when it comes to 3D visuals for the project – keep the insights above in mind as they can help you save money and maximise the impact of your artist impressions.